achilala/battleships/README.md

 ## How to run the code
-Chose to go with Python, and code can be run from the CLI as follows:
+I chose to go with Python, and the code can be run from the CLI as follows:

 ### Play the game
 ```bash